 Boston College finished last season without winning a single ACC game (and with a nearly impossible-for-an-ACC-team RPI of 250), and that included a memorably disheartening postseason press conference with an understandably despondent Dennis Clifford.
 During his five seasons with the program (two with Jim Christian, three with Steve Donahue) the Eagles were a combined 53-107.
-Though there is still no high end talent on the way, this season should be slightly less embarrassing, with late additions softening the blow from some unexpected departures.
+With one too many surprise defections in the offseason, this year could bring more of the same at BC.

 Eli Carter's departure may be a blessing in disguise for BC; he came in for one season as the only experienced perimeter player and took the opportunity to fire up as many shots as he could, shooting the ball horribly in the process.
-His efforts did take pressure off the freshman as they gained experience, but the team will likely become much more efficient offensively in his wake.
-One of the few bright spots for the Eagles was 6-5 Jerome Robinson (11.7 ppg., 4.0 rpg., 3.0 apg.); while his isn't an explosive athlete, he shoots well and is a capable passer.
-He'll take over at point guard as a sophomore.
-Sammy Barnes-Thompkins should start by his side; a capable ball handler, he gave reason for optimism by averaging 10 points per game on 42.3% 3pt. shooting over an 8 game span late in the season.
+His efforts did take pressure off the freshman as they gained experience, but the team will likely become more efficient offensively in his wake.
+One of the few bright spots for the Eagles was 6-5 Jerome Robinson (11.7 ppg., 4.0 rpg., 3.0 apg.); while he isn't an explosive athlete, he shoots well and is a capable passer.
+Robinson will take over at point guard as a sophomore.
+6-5 graduate transfer Jordan Chatman, who still has three years of eligibility because of a two year Mormon mission, will likely start by his side despite only earning limited opportunities at BYU.
 A third sophomore, 6-5 AJ Turner, struggled with his shot as a freshman, but was a four star recruit a year ago that came in with a reputation as a strong shooter.
 Turner's another capable passer and may have the most upside on the roster; he'll likely have plenty of opportunities as the starting small forward.
-6-5 graduate transfer Jordan Chatman, who still has three years of eligibility because of a two year Mormon mission, will likely contribute on the wing despite receiving limited opportunities at BYU.
-Athletic senior Garland Owens, a natural small forward at 6-5, 210 pounds, will again be asked to split time between the forward positions.
-Junior guard Darryl Hicks and 6-7 Ervin Meznieks provided remarkably little in extended minutes as a freshmen, but they'll get their chances as well.
-Matt Milon's surprising departure was significant, and leaves the Eagles without what would have been an important weapon.
+Athletic senior Garland Owens, a natural small forward at 6-5, 210 pounds, may finally get to play at his natural small forward position after being forced to play power forward for most of his time at the school.
+The surprising departures of Sammy Barnes-Thompkins and Matt Milon were significant, and that leaves the Eagles shorthanded on the perimeter.

 Jim Christian's most impactful addition will likely be graduate transfer Connar Tava, who averaged 12.3 points, 6.2 rebounds, and 3.3 assists at Western Michigan.
 Although he may be overmatched in ACC play at 6-6, 245 pounds, his passing ability will be an asset at the offensive end.
 6-10 redshirt freshman John Carlos Reyes could start at center; he had a promising 11 point, 14 rebound game against an admittedly undersized UMass-Lowell team shortly before a foot injury sidelined him for the year.
 Christian's other option in the post will be 6-9, 250 pound graduate transfer Maurice Jeffers, who produced 4.8 rebounds and 1.1 blocks in 22.8 minutes at Deleware last season.
 It's unlikely he'll duplicate those numbers in the ACC, but he should at least produce more than Idy Diallo.
-Clifford will be missed, but Reyes and Jeffers do offer some potential.
+Unheralded freshman Nik Popovic will be in frontcourt mix as well.
+Clifford will be missed, but Reyes, Jeffers and Popovic do offer some potential.

-Last season was a predictable nightmare for the Eagles, but the outlook for this year's team isn't quite so depressing.
+Boston College should show some improvement from a season ago.
 Offensive efficiency should improve along with the rising sophomores on the perimeter and with Tova's passing ability, and the additional big bodies and physically maturing sophomores will help defensively and on the boards.
-Boston College will likely avoid another basement finish, and they shouldn't hurt the conference nearly as much in nonconference play.
-Still, with his overall inability to recruit, Jim Christian clearly hasn't been the answer to the question that was asked when Al Skinner was erroneously dismissed.
+Still, the Eagles are likely facing another basement finish, although they shouldn't hurt the conference as much in nonconference play.
+With his overall inability to recruit, Jim Christian clearly hasn't been the answer to the question that was asked when Al Skinner was erroneously dismissed.
 Skinner led the program to 7 NCAA Tournament appearances and 5 NCAA Tournament wins in his last 10 seasons at the school; it looks as though it will be a very long time before BC students and alumni can even begin to imagine that sort of success again.